 Approved: WACCRA reviews the reserves annually to consider increasing membership fees and other options to meet the reserve’s policy.

 Annual Meeting: Mirabella Exec Dir will welcome people to Annual Meeting.
 Asked Liaisons to get an estimate of number of people attending and the number of cars (space for 10-15 cars).
 Need a list of honored guests attending.
-Front and isle seats for walkers in the auditorium.
+Front and aisle seats for walkers in the auditorium.
 Slide presentation assembled prior to the meeting and used to test the new A/V system.
 Name tags for all the board members, speakers and honored guests.
 Table for new memberships with brochures and one pager on 2025 WACCRA goals.
 News Mail the week before the meeting with all the detail of the meeting, including the zoom information.

 Report on survey of Resident Council presidents – Steve Neville: Responses from Hearthstone and Timber Ridge provide answers to questions.